 When you run out of ornament hangers, use twist ties instead.
-String them through the ornament then twist around the tree branch.
-Twist ties are also great for holding up string lights.
+String them through the holiday ornaments then twist them around the tree branch on your Christmas tree.
+Twist ties are also great for holding up string Christmas lights.

 Organize Your Keys

 Most people have multiple keys on their key ring, but sometimes, they all look similar.
-Use colored twist ties or ones with wide enough coverings to write on to wrap around the end of each key so you know which is which key.
+Use all of the different colors of twist ties or ones with wide enough coverings to write on to wrap around the end of each key so you know which is which key.
 Also, a twist tie can make an emergency key ring if you need one, and it’s easier to get that apart to add a key than a regular metal one.